-Congress established the CFPB was created by the Dodd-Frank Act to provide a single point of accountability for enforcing federal consumer financial laws and protecting consumers in the financial marketplace.
+Congress established the CFPB which was created by the Dodd-Frank Wall Street Reform and Consumer Protection Act to provide a single point of accountability for enforcing federal consumer financial laws and protecting consumers in the financial marketplace.
 The CFPB's focus is to ensure that all consumers have access to markets for consumer financial products and services that are fair, transparent, and competitive.